Kozphy/Note/program_lan/Python/data_analysis/Numpy/Built-in Data Structures, Functions,and Files.md

 Out[32]: [3, 4, 5]
 ```

-This rest bit is sometimes something you want to discard; there is nothing special about the rest name.
-As a matter of convention, many Python programmers will use the underscore (_) for unwanted variables:
+you can use the `underscore (_)` to ignore unwanted variables:
 ```python=
 In [33]: a, b, *_ = values
 ```

-Since the size and contents of a tuple cannot be modified, it is very light on instance methods.
-A particularly useful one (also available on lists) is count, which counts the number of occurrences of a value:
+Since the size and contents of a tuple cannot be modified, you can use `count` method, which **counts the number of occurrences of a value**:
 ```python=
 In [34]: a = (1, 2, 2, 2, 3, 4, 2)
 In [35]: a.count(2)